Vlad1slav86/Coding-quiz/README.md

 Users should be able to:

 - click the Start Quiz button to start the game.
-- click View high scores to check scores.
+- click View Highscores to check scores.
 - enter initials after the game is done.
 - click the Restart button to reset the game.